damianhakert/damianhakert.github.io/source/handbook/general-onboarding/index.md

 * [ ] HR: Add new employees to [Inc payroll](https://docs.google.com/document/d/1osAcaVUKU6v3GbuenygxSMqlFBuX7IxF5dI4AaxdeQc/edit#heading=h.8vrvk3l6lfzl) or [BV payroll](https://docs.google.com/document/d/1g6nZ7w1RqkSvD6VbyuRPauDTUuyTp4mDaHrUY2UVY-A/edit).
 * [ ] Operations: reach out to the new team member to identify and order any necessary supplies/equipment
 * [ ] Patricio/Jacob/CEO: Add to tweetdeck
+* [ ] Link your GitLab email address to an easily recognizable photo of yourself on [gravatar](https://en.gravatar.com/) (don't use an avatar or stock photo).

 ### WITHIN FIRST WEEK OF STARTING